Casimodo/ton_tab_ems/html/external/maps/Satellite/README.txt

-map tiles are compressed using 7zip - http://www.7-zip.org/
-unpack the files in the same folder as the .7z
+unpack the files in the same folder as the .Zip